aodinokov/metac/doc/demo/README.md

 ```
 As you can see - it uses `check` library under the hood, but it's not necessary to write this entrypoint manually.
 To generate this file [metac-test-gen](/modules/metac-test-gen) go-template module was used.

 Unit-tests are always built with coverage information.
 For our simple case we can run `make METAC_ROOT=../../.. test RUNMODE=coverage`, and we'll see the coverage for this particular file.
-But for more complex cases where we have many tests for many C-files and we need to get complete coverage information for each of the files - please install gcovr and use `gcovr -p ./ -e '.*_test\.c|.*\.h'` or similar.
+But for more complex cases where we have many tests for many C-files and we need to get complete coverage information for each of the files - please install gcovr and use `gcovr -p ./ -e '.*_test\.c|.*_checkmk\.c|.*\.h'` or similar.
 It may even build html files and show coverage for each line.

 Since C requires the developer to manage dynamic memory it's very useful to check test for memory leaks.
 On Linux it's possible to install `valgrind` package and after that run the test with the following command: `make METAC_ROOT=../../.. test RUNMODE=valgrind`.
 This will show if the test has any leakage.